Deterministic methods for finding elements of large multiplicative order: Introduction

+To motivate the approach to the large order problem taken in this paper, we will first explain the crucial role it has played in recent work on deterministic integer factorisation.

-Another problem in which finding elements of large multiplicative order plays an important role is deterministic integer factorisation.
-Until recently, the best complexity bounds for rigorously factoring an integer $N$ were of the form $N^{1/4+o(1)}$, based on methods going back to Pollard \cite{Pol-factoring}, Strassen \cite{Str-factoring} and Coppersmith \cite{Cop-lowexponent}.
-(Here, and for the rest of the paper, time complexity always refers to the number of steps performed by a multitape Turing machine.
+Until recently, the best complexity bounds for rigorously factoring an integer~$N$ were of the form $N^{1/4+o(1)}$, based on methods going back to Pollard \cite{Pol-factoring}, Strassen \cite{Str-factoring} and Coppersmith \cite{Cop-lowexponent}.
+(Here, and for the rest of the paper, time complexity always refers to the number of steps performed by a deterministic multitape Turing machine.
 For a detailed description of this computational model, see \cite[Ch.\,2]{Pap-complexity} or \cite[\S1.6]{AHU-algorithms}.)
 The first improvement on these bounds by a superpolynomial factor (i.e., larger than any fixed power of $\log N$) appeared in \cite{Hit-BSGS}, and was based on the idea of solving the discrete logarithm problem $\alpha^x = \alpha^{N+1}$ in $\Z_N^*$ for a given element $\alpha$.
 If $N$ is a product of two distinct primes, say $N=pq$, then the solution $x=p+q$ immediately reveals the two factors of $N$.
 However, we can only find this solution if $\ord_N(\alpha)$ is sufficiently large.
-Therefore, the paper also included an algorithm that, for $D\geq N^{2/5}$, either finds an element of order at least $D$, or a nontrivial divisor of $N$, or proves $N$ prime \cite[Alg.\,6.2]{Hit-BSGS}.
+Therefore, the paper also included an algorithm that, for $D\geq N^{2/5}$, either finds an element of order at least~$D$, or a nontrivial divisor of $N$, or proves $N$ prime \cite[Alg.\,6.2]{Hit-BSGS}.
+Notice that this algorithm does not always actually solve the large order problem for $(N,D)$; if $N$ is composite, it is allowed to return a nontrivial divisor of $N$ instead.
+This is of course entirely reasonable in the context of a factorisation algorithm.

 The algorithm has two stages.
 In the first stage, we search for the order of small elements $\beta=2,3,\ldots$ via Sutherland's optimisation of the classical babystep-giantstep method \cite{Sha-classnumber,SutherlandPHD}, assuming that the order is at most $D$.
 If for some element we fail to compute the order, then the order exceeds $D$ and we are done.
 If the order $m \coloneqq \ord_N(\beta)$ is actually found, we try to use it to compute a nontrivial divisor of $N$, by examining $\gcd(\beta^{m/r} - 1, N)$ for prime divisors $r$ of $m$.
 If that fails, we deduce that $m$ divides $p-1$ for every prime factor $p$ of $N$.
 As we compute the exact orders of these small elements, and continue to fail to factorise $N$, we accumulate considerable information about the prime factors of $N$.
 Eventually, we recover sufficient information to proceed to the second stage of the algorithm, in which we attempt to factorise $N$ directly.
 If that fails too, we obtain a proof that $N$ is prime.
 It is noteworthy that the time complexity of this procedure is asymptotically the same as testing whether a single element has order at most $D$, namely